Back to Learning Resources

 Make sure that you communicate the objective to all the participants, and if you are an attendee - ask for the objective before you commit your time.

 For the meeting organiser(s) this means an Agenda.
-Think about what you want to say and what you need to learn in order to reach the goal you set in #2.
-Make sure you send the agenda to the meeting participants before the meeting – at least 24 hours before.
+Think about what you want to say and what you need to learn in order to reach the goal you planned in step #1.
+Make sure you send the agenda to the meeting participants before the meeting - at least 24 hours before.
 Allow more time if they will be presenting data.

 For the attendees, this means there is something to read or something to do before the meeting.